Hi! My name is Jasmine. I am currently a senior economist/manager with the macroeconomics team at Deloitte Access Economics (DAE).

-On this website, you will read about her muses, contemplations, thoughts and ideas – all things intellectual, geeky and frivolous.
+On this website, you will read about my muses, thoughts and ideas – all things intellectual, geeky and frivolous.

 A prerequisite for being a good economist is an ample dose of humility.